Posts Tagged functional programming

 return f_known(state)

-Again, this is terribly simple once you start writing it down for yourself (thought probably not if you are reading someone else write it)
+Again, this is terribly simple once you start writing it down for yourself (though perhaps not if you are reading someone else write it)

 Post script